 Depending on your travel goals and preferences, paying the annual fee may be a wise way to earn more points and benefits.

-One of my favorite credit cards that charge an annual fee is the Capital One Venture X Rewards Credit Card.
-Despite its $395 annual fee, the credit card offers various perks, including a $300 annual travel credit, a 10,000-point anniversary bonus, and exclusive access to premium lounges.
+One of my favorite credit cards with an annual fee is the Capital One Venture X Rewards Credit Card.
+Despite its $395 annual fee, the card offers various perks, including a $300 annual travel credit, a 10,000-point anniversary bonus, and exclusive access to premium lounges.
 It is an incredibly generous card.

 Business Credit Cards